minithb/Apparel-Detection-System-using-Darkflow/README.md

 The configuration file `tiny-yolo-2c.cfg` is in `/cfg` folder.
 I used 15 images to train the model.

-I trained the model for 100 epoch with ADAM Optimizer, learning rate 1e-4 and batch size 15.
+I trained the model for 100 epoch(es) with ADAM Optimizer, learning rate 1e-4 and batch size 15.
 I used pre-trained tiny-yolo weights.
 [Download link.](https://pjreddie.com/media/files/tiny-yolo.weights)

 ### Train using `.weights` file